Personnel – Exempt Employees

 2-8.
 Separation from Employment

-a.
-Notice of Resignation or Retirement.
+- Notice of Resignation or Retirement.
 Exempt employees contemplating resignation or retirement shall notify their immediate supervisor in writing of their intent at least 30 days prior to the termination date.

-c.
-Reduction in Force.
+- Reduction in Force.
 In the event that the University determines a reduction in staff is necessary, the University will identify the specific position(s) affected, and will provide a one month’s salary severance to the employee(s) holding positions designated for reduction.

-d.
+- Termination.
 As per paragraph 2-5, an exempt at-will employee may be terminated at any time by the appointing authority or designee, with or without cause.

 3-1.
 Managerial and Professional Exempt

-University employees may receive compensation under a contract or grant, or for employment, outside of their official duties to the university subject to the following provisions:
+University employees may receive compensation under a contract or grant, or for employment, outside of their official duties to the University subject to the following provisions:

-b.
-Salary Ranges.
+- Salary Ranges.
 Salary ranges are established to provide for the compensation of managerial and professional exempt staff covered by the salary plan based on job value as determined through job evaluation procedures.
 A salary range has been established as a guide for setting salaries and to provide an opportunity for salary advancement in recognition of individual performance and professional growth.
 The salary range dollar value will be increased to coincide with across-the-board increases when approved by the legislature and when authorized by the Board of Trustees.

-c.
-Salary Administration:
+- Salary Administration:

 - Initial Appointment.
 An individual appointed to an exempt position is normally paid at the minimum amount of the assigned salary range.
 Factors which may be considered in establishing a higher, within range initial salary, include experience, education and special qualifications of the individual and shall be approved by the appropriate vice president before being offered to the candidate.
 The reason must be documented on the Recommendation for Hire form.

-- A reassignment to a position with a lower salary range shall require a salary adjustment if the salary falls outside of the new salary range.
-A reassignment which results in movement to a higher salary range shall receive a salary adjustment to be approved by the appropriate vice president.
+- Reassignment.
+A reassignment to a position with a lower salary range shall require a salary adjustment if the salary falls outside of the new salary range.
+A reassignment which results in movement to a higher salary range shall receive a salary adjustment to be approved by the associate vice president.

 - Across-the-Board Increases.
 Based on authorization of the Board of Trustees, exempt employees may receive a dollar or percentage salary adjustment.

-- When an exempt employee promotes to a different position with a higher salary range, the salary will be set commensurate with the employee’s experience and education within the assigned range.
+- Promotion.
+When an exempt employee promotes to a different position with a higher salary range, the salary will be set commensurate with the employee’s experience and education within the assigned range.

 - Reevaluation of Existing Position.
 When an occupied position is reevaluated to a higher salary range, a salary increase will be authorized with the approval of the appropriate vice president.
 When the position is reevaluated to a lower salary range, the appropriate vice president will implement a salary adjustment unless the current salary falls within the new range.

 - Equity Adjustment.
-A salary adjustment may be authorized when an employee is found inappropriately compensated in comparison with university exempt employees in the same salary range or the market based on similar longevity, experience and education.
+A salary adjustment may be authorized when an employee is found inappropriately compensated in comparison with University exempt employees in the same salary range or the market based on similar longevity, experience and education.

 - Recruitment and Retention.
 A salary adjustment may be authorized by the appropriate vice president when difficulty arises in recruiting and/or retaining a qualified administrative employee.